otzarri/training-m220j-mongodb-for-java-developers/README.rst

 ================

-This repository is where I store source code and documentation used during the course `M220J - MongoDB for Java Developers`_.
+This repository is where I store source code and documentation used during the course `M220J - MongoDB for Java Developers <https://university.mongodb.com/courses/M220J/about>`_.

-This and all the README files under ``tickets`` directory are copied from `Carlan's repo`_ who did a good work migrating them.
+This and all the README files under ``tickets`` directory are copied from `Carlan's repo <https://github.com/carlan/m220j/>`_ who did a good work migrating them.

 Modifications done in source code have a comment with the ticket id above, for example: